pieroproietti/penguins-eggs/README.md

 ## `eggs install`

-command-line system installer - the egg became a penguin!
+krill: the CLI system installer - the egg became a penguin!

 ```
 USAGE